• Work

 Honors and Awards

-College for Creative Studies - PSA Rebrand
+College for Creative Studies — The Great Art Intervention

-• Radio Mercury / Finalist X2
+Radio Mercury Finalist

 Buzzfeed Article